C0d3-5t3w/Pwnagotchi-auto-manual-mode/README.md

 # Pwnagotchi-auto-manual-mode

-Because i forget my little dude is with me when I get in the car and travel to fast
+Because i forget my little dude is with me when I get in the car and travel to fast. 😅

 # Put auto_manual_mode.py in: